The Best Cenotes in Tulum

-If you’re visiting Tulum or anywhere in the Riviera Maya, you have likely heard about cenotes and how you must visit a cenote in Tulum, especially during sargassum season!
 But what is a cenote?
-And which of the hundreds of cenotes in Tulum is the best one to visit?
-In this post, I’ve asked some top bloggers to share with us their favorite cenotes in Tulum to help you choose the best one to visit on your next trip to Tulum in a day.
+And which of the hundreds of Tulum cenotes are the best to visit?
+In this post, I’ve asked some top bloggers to share with us their pick for the best cenotes in Tulum.
+After reading this you will be all clued up on Tulum cenotes to help you choose the best one to visit on your next trip to Tulum.
 After all, this is just one of the many reasons why Tulum will enchant you.

 Disclaimer: There aren’t actually many cenotes in central Tulum, and the ones that are there aren’t all that great.
 Added to this is that many of the cenotes in the area are a bit off the beaten track I’ve tried to only share the Tulum cenotes that can be easily accessed by either car or collective.